-Students who entered Johns Hopkins in the current academic year should refer to the current Academic Catalog for a current list of major requirements.
+Students who entered Johns Hopkins in the current academic year should refer to the current Academic Catalog for a current list of major and minor requirements.
 Students who entered Johns Hopkins University in a previous academic year should refer to the catalog of that academic year.
+This page includes more detailed major requirements and minor requirements.

 Major Requirements